SAP-archive/xsk/docs-site/docs/setup/helm.md

         ```

         This will install also PostgreSQL database with 1Gi storage and update the XSK datasource configuration to consume the database.

-1. Uninstall:
+## Next Steps
+---

+- If you want to uninstall Helm, run:
     ```
     helm uninstall xsk
     ```

-Configuration
+## Configuration Options
 ---

-The following table lists all the configurable parameters expose by the XSK chart and their default values.
+The following table lists all the configurable parameters exposed by the XSK chart and their default values:

 #### Generic